stevenwtolbert/erdos-710-analysis/README.md

 If you find this work useful for your research on Erdős Problem #710 or related divisibility problems:

 ```
-S. W. Tolbert, "Computational and analytic approaches to the Erdős–Pomerance
+Steven Tolbert, "Computational and analytic approaches to the Erdős–Pomerance
 divisible injection problem," 2026.
 Available: https://github.com/stevenwtolbert/erdos-710-analysis
 ```